8 Fastest-Growing Languages in the U.S. in 2025

-Over 67 million people in the United States speak a language other than English at home, according to the U.S. Census Bureau.
+Approximately 69.6 million people ( 1 in 5) in the United States speak a language other than English at home, according to the U.S. Census Bureau.

 With shifting immigration trends, evolving media consumption, and cultural retention efforts, certain languages are growing rapidly across communities, schools, and workplaces.